-Click the check boxes to select or de-select the relays and analog output control outputs that you want to be prevented from turning ON if this output relay is already ON.
+Click the check boxes to select or de-select the relays that you want to be forced OFF if this output relay is turned ON.
 If you do not need any other output to shut off when this relay turns on, UNCHECK all boxes.
-The selection is mutually exclusive, meaning that if Relay 2 has Relay 4 interlocked, then R2 won't turn on if R4 is already on, and R4 won't turn on if R2 is already on.
+The selection is mutually exclusive, meaning that if Relay 2 has Relay 4 interlocked, then R2 won't turn on if R4 is on, and R4 won't turn on if R2 is already on.
 This feature should be used with caution since it can potentially delay a chemical addition for a long time.